AdaCore/training_material/courses/fundamentals_of_ada/intro_245_ravenscar_tasking.rst

 - :ada:`delay` keyword part of tasking
 - Blocks for a time
 - Absolute: Blocks until a given :ada:`Ada.Real_Time.Time`
-- Relative: exists, but forbidden in ravenscar
+- Relative: exists, but forbidden in Ravenscar

 .. code:: Ada